 But the opportunities are there if you create them, so there’s no need to stop connecting with wider circles and putting yourself out there.
 Here are some ideas of how to keep expanding your network virtually:

-- Virtual coffee mornings and lunch dates – perfect for catching up with colleagues, mentors, clients and customers who you have a good relationship with.
+- Virtual coffee mornings and lunch dates – perfect for catching up with colleagues, mentors, clients and customers with who you have a good relationship.

 - Social media – where you can follow leaders, interact with professionals in different groups and profile your own thoughts and work.